Sunday, November 10, 2024

 To her, this morning was like any other, save for the unusually fierce offshore wind that rattled every hanging object in our backyard last night.
 Election results had been coming in faster than expected and the timing of the blustering offshore seemed ominous.

 My morning routine, which typically begins just before dawn in order to service Frida, includes quiet observation of the birds and critters and their routines.
 A family of raccoons might be crawling one-by-one into the corner storm drain for safety before daylight.
-Tiny wrens scoot around heater-skelter pecking for bugs and worms.
+Tiny wrens skitter around helter-skelter pecking for bugs and worms.
 Beyond the animals lies the major force of nature in our midst -- the ocean with its tidal shifts that draw from the moon.

 I believe that the natural world around me stays in tune with the tides.
 The hummingbird knows more than I do.
 Frida picks up on these forces as well.
 We humans are so out of touch its ridiculous.

-My personal hollow feeling based on results of our National Election last night seemed a smaller deal compared to my surroundings.
-Of course, as white heterosexual male, I'm privileged.
+My personal hollow feeling based on results of our National Election last night seemed a smaller deal compared to my surroundings, from the hummingbird to the moon and beyond.
+We're all in this together.
+Of course, as white hetero male on firm ground, I'm privileged.
 If I were an employed immigrant without the proper papers, I would be very nervous, even frightened.
 If I were a woman I would feel betrayed.
-Personal freedoms are at risk.

 In my lifetime of nearly eight decades, I've only rejoiced over Election results a couple of times.
 I exiled myself and two daughters to a liberal enclave on the California coast 46 years ago, not knowing what that would lead to.
 I count my blessings.